-- (2) Dominance of the aggrading neomorphism process. - (3) Ferrugination affecting some rocks. - (4) Presence of gypsum in the interstices between the calcite cement in some grainstones. - (5) Development of the recrystallized lime mudstone due to the subaerial exposure.
+(2) Dominance of the aggrading neomorphism process.

+(3) Ferrugination affecting some rocks.

+(4) Presence of gypsum in the interstices between the calcite cement in some grainstones.

+(5) Development of the recrystallized lime mudstone due to the subaerial exposure.

-The deduction of the paleoenvironmental conditions during which the Drunka Formation has been deposited depends upon their lithologic characters, geometry, stratigraphic position, sedimentary structures, facies associations, fossil content and cyclic sequences.
-Detailed sedimentological analysis shows that the Drunka Formation reflects a restricted shelf lagoonal facies.
+The deduction of the paleoenvironmental conditions during which the Drunka Formation was deposited is depending upon their lithologic characters, geometry, stratigraphic position, sedimentary structures, facies associations, fossil content and cyclic sequences.
+Detailed sedimentological analysis shows that the Drunka Formation reflects a restricted shelf lagoonal facies as indicated by the following criteria: